zextras/tech-doc/source/_includes/_adminpanel/domains-ce.rst

    can be carried out from the CLI only: check out section :ref:`install-SSL-cert` if you need to use either of them.

+Select the virtual host, then click :blue:`UPLOAD AND VERIFY CERTIFICATE`.
+In the dialog, you can choose to use:

+* A Let's Encrypt *longChain* Certificate, i.e., including an intermediate certificate: click the :bdg-primary:`GENERATE CERTIFICATE` button and wait for the certificate to become available

+* A Let's Encrypt *shortChain* Certificate, without intermediate
+  certificate: like the previous case, click the :bdg-primary:`GENERATE CERTIFICATE` button and wait for the certificate to become available

-Select the virtual host, then click :blue:`LOAD AND VERIFY CERTIFICATE`.
-In the dialog, you can choose whether to enter the three files of the authorisation chain (i.e., the *Domain Certificate*, the *Certificate CA Chain*, and the *Private Key*) in the first or copy the content of the individual files in the appropriate fields.
+* A custom certificate.
+In this case, you need to provide by yourself the three files of the authorisation chain (i.e., the *Domain Certificate*, the *Certificate CA Chain*, and the *Private Key*) in the first or copy the content of the individual files in the appropriate fields.
 Click :bdg-primary:`VERIFY` to verify the
   certificates: if everything is correct, notification :bdg-success:`The certificate is valid` will appear.
 To use the certificate, click the :bdg-primary-line:`I WANT TO USE THIS CERTIFICATE` button to upload and use the certificate.
 Again, a notification will be shown (:bdg-success:`The certificates have been saved`).
-To complete the
-procedure: if you are on a Single-Node, restart it otherwise you need to restart the node on which the **Proxy** is installed;
+To complete the procedure: if you are on a Single-Node, restart it otherwise you need to restart the node on which the **Proxy** is installed;

 You can :red:`REMOVE` or :blue:`DOWNLOAD` the certificates by clicking the appropriate button above the certificates themselves.